A Singapore Government Agency WebsiteHow to identify

 Learn about EMA’s efforts in nurturing talent and cultivate interest in the energy sector.

-Welcome to EMA’s new website.
-We would love to get your valuable feedback through FormSG.
+Welcome to EMA's website.
+We would love to have your valuable feedback.

-Installed Solar Capacity & Number of Grid Connected Systems
+Installed Capacity & Number of Installations

 Growth of Solar Capacity (MWp) and Installations